phish108/ApVy/README.md

 ## How to contribute?

-ApVy is licensed under the MIT License, which means it is completely open and free for use.

 If you like to contribute to the project there a number of ways:

 -   [report bugs and issues]()